uriegel/commander/README.md

 * copy from remote
 * Adapt file time
+* with progress

 * copy to remote
 * Adapt file time
+* with progress

+* Linux Commander completely implemented

 * delete remote with progress

-* Linux Commander completely implemented

 * Linux: gpx icon not implemented